 So, what exactly changed in the remastered version.
 And, most importantly, is it worth the price tag?

 Let’s not sugarcoat it.
 “Remaster” is just a fancy word to stick on a port and charge premium fees for it on every platform.

-Let’s not sugarcoat it – “remaster” is just a fancy word to stick on a port and charge premium for it on every platform.
-They are very different from remakes, as remakes essentially reimagine a game from the ground-up.
-Remasters, on the other hand, simply bring a game to a newer platform and introduce some limited improvements.
+Remasters are very different from remakes since remakes essentially reimagine a game from ground-up.
+Remasters, on the other hand, simply bring a game to a new platform and introduce some limited improvements.

-That said, the remastered Dark Souls does not differ at all from the original game in terms of mechanics, with nearly all the improvements being solely technical.
+With that said, the remastered Dark Souls does not differ at all from the original game in terms of mechanics, with nearly all the improvements being solely technical.

 The first and most significant change when it comes to the graphics is the enhanced resolution and framerate on all platforms.

 |PlayStation 4 Pro